pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 unsafe auto trait Sync {}
 ```

-If a type is `Send` that means it's safe to send between threads.
-If a type is `Sync` that means it's safe to share references of it between threads.
-In more precise terms some type `T` is `Sync` if and only if `&T` is `Send`.
+If a type is `Send`, that means it's safe to send between threads.
+If a type is `Sync`, that means it's safe to share references of it between threads.
+In more precise terms, some type `T` is `Sync` if and only if `&T` is `Send`.

 Almost all types are `Send` and `Sync`.
-The only notable `Send` exception is `Rc` and the only notable `Sync` exceptions are `Rc`, `Cell`, `RefCell`.
-If we need a `Send` version of `Rc` we can use `Arc`.
-If we need a `Sync` version of `Cell` or `RefCell` we can `Mutex` or `RwLock`.
-Although if we're using the `Mutex` or `RwLock` to just wrap a primitive type it's often better to use the atomic primitive types provided by the standard library such as `AtomicBool`, `AtomicI32`, `AtomicUsize`, and so on.
+The only notable `Send` exception is `Rc` and the only notable `Sync` exceptions are `Rc`, `Cell`, and `RefCell`.
+If we need a `Send` version of `Rc`, we can use `Arc`.
+If we need a `Sync` version of `Cell` or `RefCell`, we can `Mutex` or `RwLock`.
+Although, if we're using the `Mutex` or `RwLock` to just wrap a primitive type, it's often better to use the atomic primitive types provided by the standard library, such as `AtomicBool`, `AtomicI32`, `AtomicUsize`, and so on.

 That almost all types are `Sync` might be a surprise to some people, but yup, it's true even for types without any internal synchronization.
 This is possible thanks to Rust's strict borrowing rules.

-We can pass many immutable references to the same data to many threads and we're guaranteed there are no data races because as long as any immutable references exist Rust statically guarantees the underlying data cannot be mutated:
+We can pass many immutable references to the same data to many threads, and we're guaranteed that there are no data races, because as long as any immutable references exist, Rust statically guarantees that the underlying data cannot be mutated:

 ```rust
 use crossbeam::thread;